dolopodog/StratAssist/README.md

 In the dialogue, type "PowerShell -ExecutionPolicy Bypass" and hit Enter

-A PowerShell window will open.
-Drag and drop StratAssist.ps1 into the window
+A PowerShell window will open, drag and drop StratAssist.ps1 into the window

 From here, StratAssist can be run in Basic or Advanced mode.
 * To run in Basic mode, hit Enter